ErenO/CNN-layer-visualization/README.md

 **Web app for filters visualisation**

-If you choose the layer, then put the filter number, it will show you the image of maximization of the filter's activation, and save it to static/img/layers_name/
+An app to show the image of maximization of the filter's activation.
-If you put no filter number, it will show you all the filters of the layer :
+You just have to choose the layer, then put the filter number, it will automatically save it to static/img/layers_name/ If you put no filter number, it will show you all the filters of the layer.

 ![alt text](https://github.com/appchoose/layer-visualisation/blob/master/image/img3.png)